 The game was later added to the Wii Virtual Console, the Wii U Virtual Console and the 3DS eShop.
 It is also present in the first NES Remix from indieszero as one of the featured games.

 The player character is a person with two balloons strapped to their back.
-You hit either the A or B buttons to flap your hands to fly about the stage and attack enemies by landing on their backs, popping their balloons.
-Enemies are defeated by popping both of their balloons, and then landing on them while they are on the ground (in order to prevent them from filling another balloon).
+The player must hit either the A or B buttons to flap the character's hands to fly about the stage, attacking enemies by landing on their backs and popping their balloons.
+Enemies are defeated by popping both of their balloons, and then landing on them while they are on the ground (in order to prevent them from inflating another balloon).
 There is also a body of water in the center of each level.
 If an enemy or player falls into the water or floats too close to the water, a large fish jumps from the water and eats the character.
 A spinning bumper-blade appears in the later levels as an added obstacle.

 The game also features a single-player mode called "Balloon Trip" where the player moves across a side-scrolling level, avoiding lightning bolts and gathering balloons.
-You only have one life in this mode, and there is no ground to land on.
+The player only has one life in this mode, and there is no ground to land on.
 Players begin the trip at a rank of 50 and as more balloons are gathered, their rank decreases.
 Nothing special happens if the player stays alive long enough to reach rank 1 (the game simply continues on indefinitely).
-In the closing part of Iwata Asks about Tecken 3D for 3DS, now Nintendo president Satoru Iwata, who was the programmer of Balloon Fight, stated that they made the Balloon Trip mode in the last 3 days of development.
+In the closing part of Iwata Asks about Tekken 3D for 3DS, former Nintendo president Satoru Iwata, who was the programmer of Balloon Fight, stated that they made the Balloon Trip mode in the last 3 days of development.